Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Overall Proposed Algorithm, Convergence and Complexity

-Based on the above discussions, here we provide the details of the proposed two-step iterative algorithm to solve the original problem \eqref{P1} in Algorithm \eqref{Alg4}.
+Based on the above discussions, here we describe the proposed two-step iterative algorithm to solve the original problem \eqref{P1} in Algorithm \eqref{Alg4}.
 Our approach is to alternate between optimizing the precoders and optimizing the transmission and reflection beamforming vectors.